Ideas to Update the Top 6 OLDER Granite Countertops

 - soft muted cream paint colours

-WHAT’S THE BEST TYPE OF BACKSPLASH TO UPDATE SANTA CECILIA GRANITE?
+WHAT’S THE BEST TYPE OF BACKSPLASH TO UPDATE SANTA CECILIA OR VENETIAN GOLD?

-THIS is where a lot of people hop on the wrong bus – STOP, YOU’RE GOING THE WRONG WAY!
+This is where many people hop on the wrong bus – STOP, YOU’RE GOING THE WRONG WAY!

 In the above example, my client was looking for a paint colour for her cabinets.
 I had to break it to her that paint wasn’t going to fix things, and could in fact, further the disconnect between her backsplash and countertop – she needed a new backsplash.
 And of course, I can’t FIND the after photos to show you, but maybe my client is reading this and will resend them (wink wink nudge nudge…).